-We will start a new project on "Schools around the world".
+Join us in this new adventure to show “Schools around the world“.
 Students through exchanges and discussions will learn about different schools worldwide.

 The idea is to create a visual school network in order to sustain an on-going dialogue about how schools differ worldwide.
-Students must prepare a voicethread adding all the information they require relevant for other students to know about their school.
+Students must prepare a voicethread, youtube video or simply join our Flickr group and add pictures sharing all the information they require relevant for other students to know about their school.
 The rest of the participants can ask questions about their school.

 Teachers interested in joining this project please add yourself to the following chart: Participating Schools.